vignetteapp/vignette/README.md

 Vignette is Copyright &copy; 2020 Ayane Satomi and the Vignette Authors, licensed under Non-Profit Open Source License v3.0.
 For the full license text please see the [LICENSE](./LICENSE) file in this repository.

-## Commercial Use
+## Commercial Use and Support

-While Vignette is NPOSLv3, for-profit agencies who wish to use Vignette for their performers, please contact [Ayane Satomi](mailto:chinodesuuu@gmail.com) for a negotiation.
+While Vignette is NPOSL-3.0, We do not provide commercial support, there is nothing stopping you from using it commercially but if you want proper dedicated support from the Vignette engineers, we highly recommend the Enterprise tier on our [Open Collective](https://opencollective.com/vignette).